Speeding Up Redshift Queries

 As mentioned before, Redshift schedules and prioritizes queries using Workload Management.
 Each queue is configured to distribute resources in ways that can optimize for your use-case.

-Before our SQL statements, we use
+Before Segment’s SQL statements, Segment uses

-Our initial recommendation is for 2 WLM queues:
+Segment’s initial recommendation is for 2 WLM queues:

 a queue for the